simplcommerce/SimplCommerce/README.md

  - Run ```dotnet restore```
  - Re-add migration for postgre by deleting all file in SimplCommerce.Web/Migrations and run ```donet ef migrations add initialSchema```
  - Run ```dotnet ef database update```
+ - Run src/Database/StaticData.sql to create seeding data
  - Run ```dotnet run```
+ - The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!

 ## Online demo
-Hosted in Azure virtual machine A0 (shared core, 768 MB memory) Ubuntu 14.04 + Postgresql http://demo.simplcommerce.com
+Hosted in an Azure virtual machine A0 (shared core, 768 MB memory) Ubuntu 14.04 + Postgresql http://demo.simplcommerce.com

 ## How to contribute:
-- Suggest features by create new issues or add comments to issues
+- Report bugs or suggest features by create new issues or add comments to issues
 - Pickup an issue, create your own branch and implement it, then submit a Merge Request when you finished the implemntation and testing
 - Remember to fix all the StyleCop violations before submit a Merge Request